christianityorigins/website/writing/_posts/2024-08-13-the-origins-of-christianity.md

 ![Fig.1.1](/images/cleopatra.png){:width="400px"}

 Fig. 1.1.
 (L) Julia Mamaea, Queen of Pontus (wife of Polemon II), (R) Cleopatra VII.
-If Polemon Pythodoros, King of Pontus was Julius Caesar's regional alias, and he also played the religious role of Gaius Julius Sohaemus of Emesa, Priest-King of Emesa, and Cleopatra played the regional role of Pythodorida Philometor, then Julia Avita Mamaea of Emessa would have been their daughter.
+Polemon Pythodoros, King of Pontus was Julius Caesar/Asander's regional alias (Asander and Polemon were both married to Dynamis), and if he also played the religious role of Gaius Julius Sohaemus of Emesa, Priest-King of Emesa, and Cleopatra played the regional role of Pythodorida Philometor, then Julia Avita Mamaea of Emessa would have been their daughter.
 Do you see a resemblance?
 She